Athena-ins/athena-contracts/audit/README.audit.md

 ### Ray

-A ray is equal to 1e27 (27 decimals).
-It is used to scale up values when computing percentages in order to avoid precision loss or rounding errors when using integers.
+A ray is equal to 1e27, 27 decimals, 100000000000000000000000000.
+It is used to scale up values when computing percentages in order to avoid precision loss or rounding errors.
+Often used with a base 100 for rates so 1 ray would be equal to 1%.

 ### Leverage